MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Invariant Learning; Causality.
   - Digest: We present the first analysis of classification under the IRM objective--as well as these recently proposed alternatives--under a fairly natural and general model.
 In the linear case, we show simple conditions under which the optimal solution succeeds or, more often, fails to recover the optimal invariant predictor.

+- Learning explanations that are hard to vary. [[paper]](https://arxiv.org/abs/2009.00329) [[code]](https://github.com/gibipara92/learning-explanations-hard-to-vary)
+  - Giambattista Parascandolo, Alexander Neitz, Antonio Orvieto, Luigi Gresele, Bernhard Schölkopf. *ICLR 2021*
+  - Key Word: Invariant Learning; Gradient Alignment.
+  - Digest: In this paper, we investigate the principle that good explanations are hard to vary in the context of deep learning.
+We show that averaging gradients across examples -- akin to a logical OR of patterns -- can favor memorization and 'patchwork' solutions that sew together different strategies, instead of identifying invariances.
+To inspect this, we first formalize a notion of consistency for minima of the loss surface, which measures to what extent a minimum appears only when examples are pooled.

 - Informative Dropout for Robust Representation Learning: A Shape-bias Perspective. [[paper]](https://arxiv.org/abs/2008.04254) [[code]](https://github.com/bfshi/InfoDrop)
   - Baifeng Shi, Dinghuai Zhang, Qi Dai, Jingdong Wang, Zhanxing Zhu, Yadong Mu. *ICML 2020*
   - Key Word: Dropout; Shape-Texture.
   - Digest: In this work, we attempt at improving various kinds of robustness universally by alleviating CNN's texture bias.
 Specifically, with inspiration from human visual system, we propose a light-weight model-agnostic method, namely Informative Dropout (InfoDrop), to improve interpretability and reduce texture bias.

+- In Search of Lost Domain Generalization. [[paper]](https://arxiv.org/abs/2007.01434) [[code]](https://github.com/facebookresearch/DomainBed)
+  - Ishaan Gulrajani, David Lopez-Paz. *ICLR 2021*
+  - Key Word: Domain Generalization; Empirical Study.
+  - Digest: As a first step, we realize that model selection is non-trivial for domain generalization tasks, and we argue that algorithms without a model selection criterion remain incomplete.
+Next we implement DomainBed, a testbed for domain generalization including seven benchmarks, fourteen algorithms, and three model selection criteria.
+When conducting extensive experiments using DomainBed we find that when carefully implemented and tuned, ERM outperforms the state-of-the-art in terms of average performance.

 - Risk Variance Penalization. [[paper]](https://arxiv.org/abs/2006.07544)
   - Chuanlong Xie, Haotian Ye, Fei Chen, Yue Liu, Rui Sun, Zhenguo Li.